cmleinz/black-box/README.md

 ## About

-Tinsel is not--and does not ship with--an executor.
+Black-box is not--and does not ship with--an executor.
 This means you are required to bring your own, this means you are free to choose any runtime you would like.

 ## Message Trait

-Tinsel does have a message trait, but currently it is just a supertrait for `'static + Send`.
+Black-box does have a message trait, but currently it is just a supertrait for `'static + Send`.
 This makes it super easy to define new message types, no need to implement a trait on it, just implement the `Handler` for it, and you're good to go.